Jack Suwinski Player Props: Pirates vs. Diamondbacks

-The Pittsburgh Pirates, including Jack Suwinski and his .833 slugging percentage over his past 10 games, take on starter Zac Gallen and the Arizona Diamondbacks at Chase Field, Friday at 9:40 PM ET.
+The Pittsburgh Pirates, including Jack Suwinski (.550 on-base percentage in past 10 games, 183 points above season-long percentage), take on starter Kyle Nelson and the Arizona Diamondbacks at Chase Field, Saturday at 4:10 PM ET.

-In his most recent game, he went 1-for-3 with a double against the Dodgers.
+In his last game he had a one-hit showing (1-for-3) against the Diamondbacks.

 Jack Suwinski Game Info & Props vs. the Diamondbacks